feroult/burnify/README.md

 ## Introduction

-**Burnify** is a jQuery plugin that creates highly interactive product burn-down charts to be embedded into any web application.
+**Burnify** is a jQuery plugin that creates a highly interactive product burn-down chart to be embedded into any web application.

 ![](https://github.com/feroult/burnify/blob/master/sample.png)